cassc/ln-decert/5-wallet-fullstack/3-wallet-cli/clj-cli/README.md

 This small Clojure tool lets you:

 - create a fresh private key and store it locally
+- reveal the private key stored in a wallet JSON/keystore file
 - check ETH and ERC20 balance through an RPC URL
 - build and sign an ERC20 EIP-1559 transfer and optionally send it to Sepolia